chee/inferno-banana/README.md

 * take out livereload when building for production
 * don't rely on python2 for serving
-* cry about her being gone
+* cry that she is gone
 * die in a hole